Generic name: potassium chloride and sodium chloride [ poe-TAS-ee-um-and-SOE-dee-um-KLOR-ide ]

 Take this product with a full glass of water.

 You may need to adjust your dose based on the amount of heat to which you are exposed.

-Call your doctor if the condition you are treating with potassium chloride and sodium chloride does not improve, or if it gets worse while using this product.
+Call your doctor if the condition you are treating with Buffered Salt does not improve, or if it gets worse while using this product.

 Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra Buffered Salt to make up the missed dose.